 Pro (Race 2), Pro-AM and AM points allocation:

 Pro (Race 1) points will be weighted as follows:

-Team and Rookie Championship points will be calculated based on a driver’s overall finishing position:
+Team and Young Driver Development Programme points will be calculated based on a driver’s overall finishing position:

 Values are provided for comparison only.
 To the extent that fuel and energy consumption or CO₂ values are given as ranges, these do not relate to a single, individual car and do not constitute part of the offer.
 Optional features and accessories can change relevant vehicle parameters such as weight, rolling resistance and aerodynamics which may result in a change in fuel or energy consumption and CO₂ values.
 Vehicle loading, topography, weather and traffic conditions, as well as individual driving styles, can all affect the actual fuel consumption, energy consumption, electrical range, and CO₂ emissions of a car.